Frontman-11/Male-and-Female-Gender-Classifier/README.md

      - Set `with_aug_layer` to `True` to apply random augmentation (note that normalization will also be applied, which is why `normalize` must be set to `False` for the training set).
      - Set `insert_dropout` to `None`.
      - Optionally change `save_model_to` and `show_model_summary` from their default values.
-     - This model should achieve at least 98.18% accuracy.
+     - This model should achieve at least 98.18% accuracy on the validation set.

    **Stage 2: Final Training**
    - For the training set (obtained from `preprocess.gender_dataset`):